Anyalxxw/django-todolist/README.md

 ## Usage

- -Create tasks by typing in the input field and submitting.
+ -Create tasks by typing in the input field and submitting. </br>
- -Edit or delete tasks using the provided buttons.
+ -Edit or delete tasks using the provided buttons. </br>
- -Mark tasks as completed with a checkbox.
+ -Mark tasks as completed with a checkbox.</br>

 ---